MEET THE STAFF

 Nyshie (she/her) helps to promote the Center’s Climate Law Institute.
 Prior to joining the Center, she was a broadcast news producer at MSNBC, CNN and other outlets.
 She has also worked doing social media in Mexico City and editing the English-language Viet Nam News in Hanoi.
 She holds a bachelor’s degree in American Studies from the University of Colorado at Boulder and a master’s degree in creative writing from the City College of New York.

-Contact: 718.928.5148, email Nyshie
+Contact: Nyshie, 718.928.5148, email Nyshie

 Twitter: @thatnyshie

-Jason Pfeifle, Climate Campaigner
+Jason None Pfeifle, Senior Climate Campaigner

 Jason Pfeifle, Senior Climate Campaigner

-Jason (he/him) works with the Climate Law Institute to fight pollution from oil and gas extraction.
+Jason (he/him) works with the to fight pollution from oil and gas extraction.
 Prior to joining the Center, he led CALPIRG’s advocacy and policy work on public health issues like getting lead out of school drinking water and stopping antibiotic overuse on factory farms.
 He holds a doctorate in political science from the University of California, Santa Barbara.

 Contact: Oakland, CA, 510.844.7100 ext.
 313, email Jason